 Reviewed by Hayley Anderton

-I’ve been following Roseanne Watt for a while via Twitter (@DrRosebland) and Instagram with the sense that this was somebody worth keeping an eye on.
-With that in mind, I’d been looking forward to reading her first collection of poetry (with which she won the Edward Morgan poetry award for 2018) since it was announced.
+I’ve been following Roseanne Watt for a while via twitter and Instagram with the sense that this was somebody worth keeping an eye on.
+With that in mind I’d been looking forward to reading her first collection of poetry (with which she won the Edward Morgan poetry award for 2018) since it was announced.

 The Moder Dy is the mother wave in Shetland dialect, an underswell that the Haaf fishermen in their small open boats could steer by.
 These boats known as sixareens, were around 30 feet long and crewed by six men, who would row out 40 miles or more to fish for days at a time.
 The Moder Dy runs back towards land.

-Watt, who is from Shetland is specifically interested in its dialect which is almost a language (Christine De Luca, another poet with Shetland roots, has some interesting things to say about which she thinks it is, which can be found on You Tube).
-It is predominantly a mix of old Norn and lowland Scots – Shetland only became part of Scotland in the 15th century; before then it had been under Norwegian control.
+Watt, who is from Shetland is specifically interested in its dialect which is almost a language (Christine De Luca, another poet with Shetland roots has some interesting things to say about which she thinks it is that can be found on You Tube).
+It is predominantly a mix of old norn and lowland Scots – Shetland only became part of Scotland in the 15th century, before then it had been under Norwegian control.

-Whilst that’s undoubtedly because people today are more attuned to the value of dialect as part of a heritage, broad dialect is a very specific marker of belonging to a particular place.
-Malachy Tallack talks about the twin pillars of accent and ancestry in Shetland society in 60 Degrees North; if you don’t have both you remain an outsider.
-As an outsider, dialect is harder to pick up because of the Shetland habit of ‘Knapping’ – modifying dialect to be easier to understand to non-native speakers.
-Watt defines this as “to speak in an affected manner, a Shetlander attempting to speak ‘proper’ English.”
+Whilst that’s undoubtedly because people are more attuned to the value of dialect as part of a heritage, broad dialect is a very specific marker of belonging to a particular place.
+Malachy Tallack talks about the twin pillars of accent and ancestry in Shetland society in ’60 Degrees North’; if you don’t have both you remain an outsider.
+As an outsider dialect is harder to pick up because of the Shetland habit of Knapping – modifying dialect to be easier to understand to non native speakers.
+Watt defines this as “to speak in an affected manner, a Shetlander attempting to speak ‘proper’ English.

 Some of the poems here are written entirely in Shaetlan, they come with ‘uneasy translations’ – sister poems – they are close to each other but discernibly different.
 (There’s a glossary to consult if you want a more direct translation of specific words).
 Other poems mix dialect with English, some don’t use dialect at all, but it’s a continuous thread to explore.